U.S. Consumer Prices Rose Slightly in July

 ADVERTISEMENT

+Despite some upsides, overall prices have grown at a seasonally adjusted annual rate of 0.9%, while core prices have risen just 1.3% through the first seven months of this year.
+Though this isn't the Fed's preferred inflation measure, it nonetheless shows a weakened inflation outlook.

+The Fed is expected to announce in September that it will begin to unwind a $4.5 trillion securities portfolio.
+The low inflation numbers aren't likely to derail that move, but if they persist the data could give the central bank pause when considering whether to raise its benchmark interest rate later this year.

-The report is the Federal Reserve's latest peek at a major inflation gauge.
-The central bank is tasked with achieving maximum sustainable employment and stable prices.
+The Fed is tasked with achieving maximum sustainable employment and stable prices.
 With unemployment at 4.3% in July, it appears the Fed has closed in on one half of its mandate.
-Inflation, however, has continued to disappoint.

-"Every inflation print going forward, especially leading up to the next couple of Fed meetings [is] critical," said Laura Rosner, economist at MacroPolicy Perspectives.
-"We've had a lot of weakness in CPI and PCE data earlier in the year, and the question is, 'Was that noise or is it something more fundamental and therefore persistent?'"
+Inflation, however, has disappointed.
+Officials want inflation near 2%.
+They believe increases much beyond that number eat into the purchasing power of household paychecks and make it harder for business to plan while drops below 2% inflation signal anemic growth and risk of persistent recession.

+"We've been sitting in the same range of around 1.5% to 2 %," said Tim Courtney, CIO of Exencial Wealth Advisors, a registered investment adviser.
+"What we're seeing is this reversion back to the markets we've been in since the middle part of 2014."

 The consumer-price index tends to run a little bit higher than the personal-consumption index, reflecting different methods for calculating inflation.
 Both gauges have followed the same pattern.